 After cutting a field of grass located 36 km southeast of the settlement of Divnoe, in the Stavropol region of Russia, a single mass of 12.7 kg was found.
 The meteorite had a rusty brown fusion crust indicating a significant terrestrial residence time.
 Divnoe is an olivine-rich (~70 vol%) achondrite with subchondritic chemistry and mineralogy.
 It contains an opaque-rich, fine-grained lithology (ORL) along with patches of pyroxene and plagioclase (PP), within a coarse-grained olivine groundmass (CGL).
 Veins of troilite and rare metal occur throughout.

 Formation of this meteorite began as a chondritic body (trapped xenon isotopic patterns are the same as those of ordinary chondrites) that experienced 20 wt% partial melting at 1300°C (Petaev et al., 1994).
 The measured HSE abundances in Divnoe are consistent with a partially melted parent body in which heating from short-lived radionuclides came to a halt before a core was fully formed.
 Terrestrial contamination makes an accurate KAr gas retention age difficult to determine.
 After crystallization of 60 wt% of the partial melt, the remaining 40 wt% Na and K-rich liquid portion of the melt was segregated.
 The CGL and metal components are consistent with the residue after extraction of the melt, while the PP component represents a partial melt phase that was trapped and crystallized within the rock.
 The ORL component was formed late in the partial melt phase by reaction between sulfur vapor and residual olivine.
-All of this material experienced extensive recrystallization during slow cooling from 1000°C to 500°C, after which a secondary reheating event increased the temperature to 700°C, perhaps the result of impact ejection from the parent body 17.2 m.y. ago.
+All of this material experienced extensive recrystallization during slow cooling from 1000°C to 500°C, after which a secondary reheating event increased the temperature to 700°C, perhaps as a result of impact ejection from the parent body 17.2 m.y. ago.
 This was followed by low-temperature annealing, which erased most of the shock features and produced the unique olivine lamellar structure.